nicolaneo/KaggleTitanic/README.md

 # KaggleTitanic
-My first formal attempt at a Kaggle challenge!
+My first attempt at a Kaggle Machine Learning challenge!
 A machine learning programme to predict the death or survival of Titanic passengers from their data.

+## Introduction

+## Discussion of algorithm

+## Discussion of raw data

+## Preparing the data